 Doctors and other medical professionals are charged with the highest duty of care to their patients.
 They are called upon to diagnose, treat, care for, and to “do no harm” to those suffering from diseases, illnesses, and injuries.
 When a medical professional breaches the duty of care, their negligence may cause devastating results.

 Medical malpractice that may give rise to a wrongful death claim include situations such as a doctor who failed to diagnose or misdiagnosed an illness or disease, a medical professional or facility that provided less than the standard of care, a surgeon who acted negligently during surgery, or a pharmacist who erred in filling a prescription.
-In a recent local case, a Florida physician was charged with medical malpractice after one of his patients died while he was performing cosmetic surgery.
-In addition to not being a board certified plastic surgeon, he allegedly did not go through proper pre-surgical protocols and performed procedures in unsanitary conditions.

 Who Can File a Wrongful Death Claim in Florida?